gaurav137/azure-cleanroom-samples/big-data/README.md

 ```powershell
 ./scripts/initialize-environment.ps1
 ```

+> [!IMPORTANT]
+> The above script creates an Azure Storage account for OIDC usage when running for the `operator` persona.
+If you have a pre-configured Azure storage account for OIDC usage then supply that account name for the `operator` persona as follows:
+> ```powershell
+> $storageAccountName = <name>
+> ./scripts/initialize-environment.ps1 -preProvisionedOIDCStorageAccount $storageAccountName
+> ```

 Below is an example setup of 3 command prompts in which `start-environment` was executed before and now `initialize-environment` is about to be executed.

 ![alt text](command-prompts.png)